Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: Introduction

 \section{Introduction}

 Dynamically typed programming languages allow the annotation of optional data types by language extensions, like Python with PEP~484~\cite{Pep}, to compensate for their shortcomings \cite{Hanenberg2013AnES, TypeNotType}.
-While various static and dynamic type inference approaches exist, they either suffer from imprecision due to applied abstraction or missing coverage~\cite{10.1145/2989225.2989226}.
-Recent machine learning-based approaches try to mitigate these issues and provide promising results \cite{Type4py, TypeBert, TypeWriter, Typilus}.
-For the practical usage of such systems, it is important to investigate whether the prediction performance remains stable if the systems are applied to data from other domains than the training data. \\
+Recent machine learning-based type inference approaches try to mitigate the drawbacks of static and dynamic approaches like imprecision due to applied abstraction or missing coverage~\cite{10.1145/2989225.2989226} and provide promising results \cite{Type4py, TypeBert, TypeWriter, Typilus}.

+From other applications of machine learning for software engineering, such as vulnerability detection, several issues are already known, e.g., newly introduced vocabulary \cite{karampatsis2020big, hellendoorn2017deep}, an unbalanced class distribution \cite{imbclassvul}, and cross-domain predictions \cite{crossvul, imbclassvul}.
+Therefore, in this study, we investigate the deep learning-based type inference system Type4Py \cite{Type4py}, for potential problems that affect the prediction performance and limit the practical applicability of the system.

+In our extensive experiments, we focus on exploring how cross-domain prediction and associated problems, such as dataset shifts, influence the results of the type inference system.
+Cross-domain means that the system is applied to data from domains other than the training data, which is the case in a real-world scenario.
+A domain represents a software area, such as web development or scientific calculation.
+These domains are determined by the Python Developers Survey \cite{JetBrainsSurvey}.
+We also address the problem of unknown classes, which can be caused by the cross-domain setting.
+The system is unaware of data types that are not present during training.
+If the data types from the target domain are not present in the training data, they cannot be predicted by the system.
+We investigate how these unknown data types affect the results of the type inference system.

+Moreover, the distribution of data types is highly imbalanced, and we study the impact of this because the rare data types that have low support in the dataset are typically predicted less accurately by deep learning-based systems \cite{cao2019learning}.
+Furthermore, new vocabulary is introduced by the source code at a higher rate than in natural language \cite{hellendoorn2017deep}, resulting in more out-of-vocabulary words (OOV) that cannot be embedded by the Word2Vec approach \cite{Word2Vec}.
+We investigate how the resulting loss of information affects the recognition rate of the system.